What does the company name Evoy stand for?

 How long time does it take to earn back the higher cost of first time investment?

-This is very dependent on the system that is ordered and particularly the size of the battery system as it is the most costly part for now.
-But the calculations we have done so far, the ROI is typically between 500 and 1000 hours.
+This is very dependent on the system that is ordered, and particularly the size of the battery system, as batteries are the most costly part for now.
+But the calculations we have done so far, indicate that the ROI is typically between 500 and 1000 hours.